Your shopping cart is empty!

 ENJOY A WARM SHOWER: 10 MINUTES

-So often we think that only a bath can help us relax but try adding a few natural aromatherapy products to a warm shower and it can be just as relaxing - it also doesn’t take too long and so is much easier to fit into your evening routine.
+So often we think that only a bath can help us relax but try adding a few natural aromatherapy products to a warm shower and it can be just as relaxing - it also doesn’t take as long and so is much easier to fit into your evening routine.